ArchipelagoMW/Archipelago/worlds/tloz/docs/en_The Legend of Zelda.md

 - Every inventory item.
 - Every item found in the five kinds of shops.
 - Optionally, Triforce Fragments can be shuffled to be within dungeons, or anywhere.
-- Optionally, enemy-held items and room clear items (except maps and compasses) can be included in the shuffle, along with their slots
+- Optionally, enemy-held items and dungeon floor items can be included in the shuffle, along with their slots
+- Maps and compasses have been replaced with bonus items, including Clocks and Fairies.

 ## What items from The Legend of Zelda can appear in other players' worlds?